Oregon Fall Camp

 Camp Schedule

-Our typical on-snow session times are usually from 8:45-11:45am (the schedule may vary up to 30-60 minutes on severe weather days).
+Our typical on-snow session times are usually from 8:45-11:45am (the schedule may vary 30-60 minutes on severe weather days).
 Remember: With our camp YOU select the days you want to attend as long as space is available!
 Yes, you can schedule non-consecutive days.

 _______________________________________